 The Pathophysiology of Gastroparesis

-Gastroparesis is often a result of damage to the vagus nerve, which controls the movement of food in the digestive tract.
-In diabetic patients, high blood sugar levels can cause nerve damage.
-This leads to stomach paralysis, where the stomach muscles cannot function properly, causing severe nausea and other gastrointestinal issues.
+Gastroparesis is often a result of damage to the vagus nerve, which controls the movement of food in the digestive tract, and can be exacerbated by using Ozempic injections.
+In diabetic patients, high blood sugar levels can cause nerve damage, making it essential to consult a healthcare provider about the effect of Ozempic.

 Role of GLP-1 Analogues in Managing Diabetes